stephen1cowley/doubt-injection/README.md

 - $100*10*6*14=84,000$ responses (2000 GPU hrs approx).
 - Hmm, I could maybe do 50 reponses, and don't bother with fine-grained (hence 500 GPU hrs approx)

+### CURRENT EXPERIMENT
+- Doing currently: $20*10*5*7=7000$ responses (175 GPU hrs)

 ## TODO
-- TEST whether new injection solves problem!!
 - 50 responses at each temperature for DeepSeek on 10 simplebench questions
-- SOlve why We get a weird double space.
-Use injection ids found in actual repsponses?
+- Same graph but response length
+- Create plots, do a write up plus plan for final 2 weeks

 ## DONE
 - Cleaner that removes all machine files etc to a different folder, including chmod +x
 - Get working Doubt Injector -- ensure works locally
 - Results evaluator for simplebench json files, by scanning the `os.listdir` of `/responses`
 - Analyse it on a per-question basis (different lines same graph)
+- SOlve why We get a weird double space.
+Use injection ids found in actual repsponses?
+- TEST whether new injection solves problem!!